g00glen00b/dimitri.codes/src/posts/2020-01-28-using-json-with-gatsby/index.md

 ---
 title: "Using JSON with Gatsby"
 date: "2020-01-28"
+categories: ["JavaScript", "Tutorials"]
+tags: ["Gatsby", "GraphQL", "React"]
 ---

-[Earlier, we've seen](https://wordpress.g00glen00b.be/using-gatsby-with-wordpress-as-a-headless-cms/) how we can use the **gatsby-source-wordpress** plugin to retrieve blog posts using the WordPress API.
+[Earlier, we've seen](/using-gatsby-with-wordpress-as-a-headless-cms/) how we can use the **gatsby-source-wordpress** plugin to retrieve blog posts using the WordPress API.
 In this tutorial, we'll explore another possible source of information that [Gatsby](https://www.gatsbyjs.org/) can use, such as JSON.

 ### Setting up a project